commanded/eventstore/guides/Getting Started.md

       - `:queue_target` - in milliseconds (default: 50ms).
       - `:queue_interval` - in milliseconds (default: 1,000ms).

-      A Postgres schema can be defined using the `:schema` option.
-By default the `public` schema is used.
+      Additional options:

+      - `:schema` - define the Postgres schema to use (default: `public` schema).
+      - `:timeout` - set the default database query timeout in milliseconds (default: 15,000ms).

   4. Add your event store module to the `event_stores` list for your app in mix config: